 - Delete the object that you want to replace.

-- In Get External Data-Access Database dialog box, hit the Browse option to select the backup database, and then hit to Open.
+- In the Get External Data-Access Database dialog box, hit the Browse option to select the backup database, and then hit to Open.

 - Select Import tables, queries, forms, reports, macros, and modules into the current database, and then click OK.